ejmastnak/ejmastnak.com/content/tutorials/arch/wallpaper.md

 - You can of course update the glob matching pattern as needed, e.g. `*.png` to match PNG files, `*.{png,jpg}` for both PNG and JPEG files, `*` to match all files, etc.
 - `--randomize` is a randomization flag documented in the `OPTIONS` section of `man feh`.
-- `DISPLAY=:0` ensures the `feh` command applies to the primary X display on the local computer.
+- `DISPLAY=:0` ensures the `feh` command applies to the primary X display on the local computer (`DISPLAY=:0` is standard X lingo for the first display on the local computer).
   You could adjust the value of `DISPLAY` to also set the wallpaper on multi-monitor setups.

 Try repeatedly running the script manually and checking that your background updates accordingly.